Time to get off the grid.

 At night, it is a case of eagerly grabbing the torch and embarking on a night safari by foot to spot Tasmania’s famous residents – possums, echidnas pademelons (an equally adorable cousin to wallabies and kangaroos) – around the retreat.

 Of course, the temptation to go off and go deep into the woods is unrelenting – the Tarkine is just too magical for it to go left unexplored.
 There are 12 walking trails around the eco-hideaway to work those calve muscles and really appreciate the enchanting surrounds.
 Seeing its forest giant’s trunks intertwine to create unique silhouettes is the stuff that you would imagine to feature in a Brothers Grimm fables.

 On the other hand, reality can be scary as I witnessed my worst nightmare – seeing a snake slither its way from one small shrub to another!
 Walks range from 5 minutes to all day walks with a climb up Mount Donaldson (4-hour return trip) supplying priceless views of the region.

-Once hopping off-board the historical 1939-built vessel, there is a short stroll up the mouth of the river to meet with Tasmania’s world end; the Southern Ocean coastline (otherwise known as Pieman Heads).
+Once hopping off-board the historical 1939-built vessel, there is a short stroll up the mouth of the river to meet with the Tasmanian world’s end; the Southern Ocean coastline (otherwise known as Pieman Heads).
 It is anything but a tranquil beach as the rough seas loudly roar at the forest.
 The shore also acts as a natural dumping ground for discarded forests logs that have slowly travelled down the river to meet their beached fate.